geekarist/cljfx-open-uri/src/cljfx_open_uri/NOTES.md

 ## How to reload an effect function in a running app?

+### Problem

-I'm using `create-app` to implement a simple application with side effects, but when I change an effect function, redefine it into the REPL, then re-render the app, it doesn't see the change.
+I'm using `create-app` to implement a simple application with side effects, but when I change an effect function, redefine it into the REPL, then re-render the app, it doesn't "see" the change.

 To illustrate this behaviour I have written a simple example:
 - See this repo: https://github.com/geekarist/cljfx-open-uri